Bainbridge Island Recreation Center

 Group Exercise Classes

-Classes are complimentary for BIRC Monthly Users.
 Reservations are required to ensure your spot in class.
-BIRC Monthly Users may reserve a spot up to seven days before class.
-Drop-in Users may reserve up to three days before class.
-Please use the instructions below to make a reservation!
+Classes are complimentary for BIRC Members.
+Members may reserve a spot up to seven days before class.
+Non-members may reserve up to three days before class.
+Please bring your mat and a water bottle.

-- Classes are complimentary to members.
+• Classes are complimentary to members.

-- Non-members pay a drop-in fee or use a punch pass.
+• Non-members pay a drop-in fee or use a punch pass.

-- Schedule updates/cancellations/subs can be found on our website www.birec.org.
+• Schedule updates/cancellations/subs can be found on our website, www.birec.org.

 Barre: This class targets the core, legs, glutes, and arms — total body toning with plenty of stretching and no impact.
 May utilize bands, balls, bars, stability balls, and hand weights — a combination of Pilates, Yoga, and Ballet.

-Boot Camp: An interval training class mixes calisthenics and body weight exercise with cardio and strength training.
+Boot Camp: An interval training class that mixes calisthenics and body weight exercise with cardio and strength training.
 Uses various fitness equipment; med ropes, battle ropes, sandbags, etc.

 Cardio Strength: Cardio Strength is an energetic cardio workout using your body, weights, and bands to train fitness, agility, coordination, and strength.
 Cardio Strength appeals to a diverse population seeking a sport-inspired cardio workout.